Updated on April 20th, 2026

 How to use our Gravitational Force Calculator

-Enter the mass of two objects and the distance between them to find the force that pulls them together.
-You can also solve for any missing value if you know the other three.
+Enter the masses of two objects and the distance between them, and this calculator will find the gravitational force pulling them together using Newton's law of universal gravitation.
+You can also solve for any unknown variable — mass or distance — if you already know the force.

 Understanding Gravitational Force